-A list of threatened and endangered species and/or species of concern that could potentially be found in the region was obtained from the USFWS Information for Planning and Consultation service and Nevada Natural Heritage Program and is provided in Table 3-3.
-Of these species, only the desert tortoise has been documented to occur in the ROI (Nellis AFB, 2019a).
-Previous surveys for the desert tortoise on Nellis AFB have identified desert tortoises in Area II, the eastern part of Area I, and on the Small Arms Range (Nellis AFB, 2019a).
+A list of threatened and endangered species and/or species of concern that could potentially be found in the region was obtained from the USFWS IPaC service and Nevada Natural Heritage Program and is provided in Table 3-3.
+Currently, there is no designated critical habitat for any federally protected species on Nellis AFB.
+Only the desert tortoise has been documented to occur in the ROI (Nellis AFB, 2024).
+Previous surveys for the desert tortoise on Nellis AFB have identified desert tortoises in Area II, the eastern part of Area I, and on the Small Arms Range (Nellis AFB, 2024).
 The proposed facilities would be located on previously disturbed land on Nellis AFB grounds in the western part of Area I and III.
 Therefore, no proposed construction activities would occur where desert tortoises have previously been found.

 Table 3-3.
-Federally and State-Listed Species with the Potential to Occur Regionally
+Federally and State-Listed Species with the Potential to Occur Regionally a.
+Source: U.S. Fish and Wildlife Service IPaC (see Appendix A).